Forecasting Sparse Movement Speed of Urban Road Networks with Nonstationary Temporal Matrix Factorization: Nonstationary Temporal Matrix Factorization

-As discussed above, we assume a seasonal differencing on the nonstationary temporal factor matrix and claim that such process can promote modeling capability of the matrix factorization framework on time series data.
-However, the challenge may arise because VAR process on the temporal factor matrix with seasonal differencing complicates the optimization problem.
-With respect to $\boldsymbol{X}$, the partial derivative is given by
+The temporal factor matrix $\boldsymbol{X}$ represents low-dimensional dynamic patterns of the sparse movement speed data $\boldsymbol{Y}$.
+We assume a seasonal differencing on the nonstationary temporal factor matrix and assert that such a VAR process can reinforce the temporal modeling capability of matrix factorization on sparse movement speed data.
+However, the challenge would arise because VAR on the seasonal differenced temporal factor matrix complicates the optimization problem.
+With respect to the temporal factor matrix $\boldsymbol{X}$, the partial derivative of $f$ can be written as follows,